Cedar Hill, Texas: Towers

-During this time, then CBS affiliate, KRLD-TV, and ABC affiliate WFAA-TV, were the leading television stations of Dallas.
+During this time, then CBS affiliate, KRLD-TV (now Fox affiliate KDFW), and ABC affiliate WFAA-TV, were the leading television stations of Dallas.
 Both stations were in competition for the same location, thus the idea of Hill Tower was born.
 The tower would reach over 1,500 feet into the sky and be topped with an 80-foot triangular platform consisting of two antennas, one for each station.
 Dubbed 'the candelabra', both antennas were of equal height and equal centers of radiation.
-Eventually, NBC affiliate WBAP-TV moved to Cedar Hill, though against the wishes of Fort Worth civic booster and Star-Telegram publisher Amon G. Carter and his heirs, who tried to argue against a united Dallas–Fort Worth media market despite the realities of broadcasting.
+Eventually, NBC affiliate WBAP-TV (now KXAS-TV) moved to Cedar Hill, though against the wishes of Fort Worth civic booster and Star-Telegram publisher Amon G. Carter and his heirs, who tried to argue against a united Dallas–Fort Worth media market despite the realities of broadcasting.

 Since the construction of Hill Tower, many other local television and radio stations have located here, and more recently, mobile communications technology service providers.
 Today, Cedar Hill has the highest concentration of radio and television communication antennas in the county with 14 towers.

 Visible from 20 miles away on a clear night, the towers have become a landmark for travelers.
 They also serve as a navigational landmark for aircraft pilots who use the towers as a guide.